avinetworks/avi-horizon-dashboard/README.rst

     AVI_CONTROLLER = {"RegionA": "regiona.avi-lbaas.example.net",
                       "RegionB": "regionb.avi-lbaas.example.net", }

-6. (Optional) Enable full LBaaS panel to be the Avi UI.
+6. Enable full LBaaS panel to be the Avi UI.
    (Make sure clickjacking protection is not enabled on Avi Controller; see the notes at the end)::